 All Nautique boats are stereo ready and include an auxiliary input.
 They have been pre-wired for your Nautique dealer to install a stereo.
-Limited and Team Edition Nautique boats come with a Clarion stereo with Polk Audio speakers.
+If you choose the stereo option, your Nautique will come with a Clarion stereo and Polk Audio speakers.
 Tower speakers can be purchased as an option.
 Nautique mounts all of its stereos in the glove box on the dash.
 A digital remote control can be mounted on the lower left side of the dash pod and on the transom.
 The digital remote control displays all necessary control functions at your fingertip.
 See your Nautique dealer for the stereo configuration for your boat.